 The earliest you can recertify is three months prior to your expiration date.

-There is a Credential Search on the homepage of the website.
-Just put in your information and your credential will appear showing credential held, issue date, expiration date, and credential status.
+There is a Credential Search/Verify A Credential on the homepage of the website.
+Just put in your last name and your credential will appear showing credential held, issue date, expiration date, and credential status.